-Alternative School Placement Students may be assigned to an alternative setting by the principal, or his/her designee, for disciplinary reasons, or while awaiting a due process hearing after expiration of a ten (10) day suspension period.
-Alternative School Placement at LC2 shall be limited to fifteen (15) school days, unless directed as a disciplinary consequence following a due process hearing conducted consistent with these procedures.
+Alternative School Placement Students may be assigned to an alternative setting by the principal, or his/her designee, for disciplinary reasons.
 Alternative School Placement at LC2 is a structured disciplinary action in which a student is isolated or removed from regular classroom activities but not dismissed from the school setting.
 Details outlining the Alternative School at LC2 can be found within this handbook.